 - a.
 Ensure that all new residential development within the centre is 'car free' and incorporates the appropriate level of disabled and cycle parking; - b.
-Where viable, require the provision of car clubs spaces in new development; and
+Where viable, require the provision of car clubs spaces in new development; and - c.

-- c.
-Ensure that all new retail, leisure, community and cultural uses provide levels of car and cycle parking in accordance with DM17 and appendix 4; - d.
 Where proposals support the regeneration and sustainable transport objectives of the plan, support will be give to proposals that result in the loss of parking within the town centre.

-- 11.4 We will promote a modal shift away from private car use taking advantage of the centre's excellent transport links and prioritising more sustainable forms of transport such as walking and cycling.
-Promoting a modal shift we will reduce the number of cars accessing the centre, reducing congestion, improving air quality and health as more people walk and cycle. - 11.5 To accommodate growth and minimise impacts on the road network and encourage a model shift away from the private car it will be essential to upgrade pedestrian and cycle routes which radiate out from the town centre and manage traffic and car parking.
+11.4 We will promote a modal shift away from private car use taking advantage of the centre's excellent transport links and prioritising more sustainable forms of transport such as walking and cycling.
+Promoting a modal shift we will reduce the number of cars accessing the centre, reducing congestion, improving air quality and health as more people walk and cycle.

+11.5 To accommodate growth and minimise impacts on the road network and encourage a model shift away from the private car it will be essential to upgrade pedestrian and cycle routes which radiate out from the town centre and manage traffic and car parking.